-A number of scholars took up the challenge of finding evidence of efficient law in various times and places ranging from property rights in the American west and post-plague England (Anderson & Hill 1975, Libecap 1978, Libecap, Lueck & O'Grady 2011, Haddock &

-Kiesling 2002) to contract law in ancient Rome and Biblical Israel (Frier 1989, Miller 1993), property and tort law in imperial Japan (Ramseyer 1996, Chapters 2-4), and criminal law in early modern England (Allen and Barzel 2011, Garoupa and Klerman 2010).
-Geddes & Lueck (2002) argued that women gained economic rights in marriage in the nineteenth century because increases in wages and human capital made it efficient for women to have incentives to work outside the home and more difficult for their husbands to monitor them.
-Jenny Bourne Wahl (1998) devoted a book to the economic analysis of the judge-made law that governed slavery in the U.S. While her study embraced the efficiency paradigm, she had to modify it to consider "only the effects of law upon parties with legal standing." (p.
+A number of scholars took up the challenge of finding evidence of efficient law in various times and places ranging from property rights in the American west and post-plague England (Anderson & Hill 1975, Libecap 1978, Libecap, Lueck & O'Grady 2011, Haddock & Kiesling 2002) to contract law in ancient Rome and Biblical Israel (Frier 1989, Miller 1993), property and tort law in imperial Japan (Ramseyer 1996, Chapters 2-4), and criminal law in early modern England (Allen and Barzel 2011, Garoupa and Klerman 2010).
+In this vein, Geddes & Lueck (2002) argued that women gained economic rights in marriage in the nineteenth century because increases in wages and human capital made it efficient for women to have incentives to work outside the home and more difficult for their husbands to monitor them.
+Similarly, Rose (1990) argued that differences in water rights regimes that arose in nineteenth-century America could be explained as efficient responses to the different uses of water in eastern and western states.
+In an interesting twist on the efficiency hypothesis, Jenny Bourne Wahl (1998) found that the judge-made law that governed slavery in the U.S. was efficient if one considered "only the effects of law upon parties with legal standing." (p.
 3).
-That is, slave law was efficient from the perspective of slave owners and other free people, but it obviously did not take account the "costs to slaves" themselves. (p.
+That is, slave law was efficient from the oress Legai perspective of slave owners and other free people, but it obviously did not take account the "costs to slaves" themselves. (p.
 3).